A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Batch Adaptation

-where the test statistics $\{\mu_t,\sigma^2_t\}$ are estimated via Eq.~(\ref{eq:bn}), and the hyperpaerameter $\rho_t$ controls the trade-off between training and estimated test statistics.
-This method has been extensively examined in \cite{benz2021revisiting}, \eg, the impacts of mean and variance, and the location of rectified BN statistics.
-When combined with adversarially trained models, PredBN+ has been shown to achieve certified accuracy and corruption robustness while maintaining its state-of-the-art empirical robustness against adversarial attacks \cite{nandy2021covariate}.
-Moreover, TTN \cite{lim2023ttn} presents an alternative solution that calibrates the estimation of the variance as follows,
+where the test statistics $\{\hat{\mu}_t,\hat{\sigma}^2_t\}$ are estimated via Eq.~(\ref{eq:bn}), and the hyper-parameter $\rho_t$ controls the trade-off between training and estimated test statistics.
+Moreover, TTN \citep{lim2023ttn} presents an alternative solution that calibrates the estimation of the variance as follows, \abovedisplayskip{0.2cm} \belowdisplayskip{0.2cm}